Stan Twitter: Artist–stan relationships

 The culture of Stan Twitter has been noted by media outlets and celebrities as "toxic".
 Huffington Post noted that singer Alessia Cara lamented over the "toxicity" of Stan Twitter; she was quoted, "This whole world of stan culture, while it's amazing and great and connective a lot of the time, it can be very hurtful."

 There have been several instances of celebrities deactivating or taking a break from using their social media accounts due to harassment directed at them from stans.
-In 2016, Normani of Fifth Harmony briefly quit using Twitter due to harassment and abuse from stans of the group.
+In 2016, Normani, formerly of Fifth Harmony, briefly quit using Twitter due to racist harassment and abuse from stans of bandmate Camila Cabello.
 In 2017, American rapper Cupcakke also opted to stop using Twitter because she received death threats from BTS stans, after she made a sexual comment about member Jungkook.
 Millie Bobby Brown, an actress most notable for her role in Stranger Things, also deactivated her Twitter account due to a meme popular in the Stan Twitter community.
 The meme falsely attributed violent and homophobic language and behavior to Brown.
 Critics of the meme expressed that the meme bullied Brown.
+Most notably, Selena Gomez has taken multiple social media breaks due to online bullying and stan culture, the longest being 4 years and the shortest being 5 hours.

 Aside from deactivating their accounts, artists have also addressed their fans, requesting them to not go after those perceived to be critical or detrimental to the artist.
-In a light-hearted post, pop singer Bebe Rexha mentioned her father's critical take on her more "risqué scenes" in her "Last Hurrah" music video.
+In a light-hearted post, singer-songwriter Bebe Rexha mentioned her father's critical take on her more "risqué scenes" in her "Last Hurrah" music video.
 Some of her stans posted "mean" comments about her father in response, which resulted her in stating, "Don't say mean things about my dad, please."